MAVBench/Docker/docs/read_me/building.md

 ```

 # Host Computer
-This computer is responsible for running the drone/environment simulators + autopilot subsystem).
+This computer is responsible for running the drone/environment simulators + autopilot subsystem.

 Please take a look at the host computer build pprovided in the [here](https://github.com/MAVBench/MAVBench/blob/master/docs/read_me/building.md).